behu-kea/first-semester-java/topics/04 - oop/inheritance.md

 - Create a `Truck` instance
 - Create an instance of `Car` class and initialize all the fields with appropriate values.
 Display the sale prices of all instance.

+### Exercise 2

+First create a `Person` class.
+A person class tracks age and name of a person

+Now create a

+Employee inherits from Person

+Person